marcos-jacometti/formulario-doacao.c/README.md

  </h4>

 <p align="center">
-  The #formularioDoacao is a simple program and its goal is to find people interested in donating blood 🔍
+  The #formulario-doacao is a simple program and its goal is to find people interested in donating blood 🔍
  </p>

  <p align="center">
-  To use just answer the questions and if everything is fine, #formularioDoacao will show your result ⚡
+  To use just answer the questions and if everything is fine, #formulario-doacao will show your result ⚡
  </p>